lastdev/Addons/RaiderIO/README.md

 - `Main's Best M+ Score` / `Main's Current M+ Score`: This indicates the best character score on this player's account, if they have [registered on Raider.IO](https://raider.io/register) and linked their Battle.Net account.
 This will only show if the Main's Score is greater than the current character's score.
 If someone has a good score on their main, then much of their prior experience will help them perform better in dungeons while on their alt.

 Role icons included on Mythic+ tooltips can be thought of as badges earned by accumulating certain amounts of score while playing as that role.
 Fully opaque icons indicate they've earned at least 80% of their overall score in that role.
 Semi-transparent role icons indicate they have earned at least 40% of their overall score in that role.

+### Recruitment Tooltips

+We currently determine the profile to show based on a priority order for the entity and activity type.
+Our overall rationale is that we want the most common organized activities to take precedence when choosing what to show in-game.

+1. Guild + Raiding (only recruiters)
+2. Guild + Guild Mythic+ (only recruiters)
+3. Team + Team Mythic+ (only recruiters)
+4. Character + Raiding
+5. Character + Guild Mythic+
+6. Character + Team Mythic+
+7. Guild + Guild PVP (only recruiters)
+8. Guild + Guild Social (only recruiters)
+9. Character + Guild PVP
+10. Character + Guild Social

+Note: Anyone in your guild who has access to the Recruitment information will show your group's recruitment profiles in-game.
+Meaning, it is based on the roles given to each rank.
+These ranks will show the tooltip in game, and will also be able to access recruitment information on the site:

+- GM / Captain
+- Officer
+- Recruiter

 ### Character Profile Tooltips